Mount Sinai Adolescent Health Center Predoctoral Psychology Internship Program

 - Be from an APA-accredited graduate psychology program

-- Be in either a Clinical or School Psychology PhD or PsyD Program
+- Be in a Clinical, School or Counseling PhD, or Psyd Program

 - Have completed all formal coursework and comprehensive examinations

 The applicant should have a minimum of 500 intervention hours, 50 assessment hours and 1000 total practicum hours.